adamant/adamant.tools.compiler.bootstrap/IntermediateLanguage/README.md

 * Declarations of variables at any point on the code
 * Assignment of initial values as part of declaration statements;
 * Comments introduced with double slash

+## Namespaces

+Like the CIL, the Adamant IL doesn't contain namespaces.
+Rather, each entity name is its fully qualified name.
+This means that a package can never expose an empty namespace.